kamtoeddy/ivo/docs/v3.5.0/index.md

 ## setMissingDefaultsOnUpdate

 A boolean.
-If set to `true`, it'll check all defaultable properties of the existing data passed to the model's update method `Model.update(existingData, updates)`, for all the properties with value `undefined` it'll generate their default values update those values in the operation's context before validating the updates provided.
-If the update operation is successful, these missing values will also be added to the updated values returned if not present on the updated values as well.
+If set to `true`, it'll check all defaultable properties of the existing data passed to the model's update method `Model.update(existingData, updates)`, for all the properties with value `undefined` it'll generate their default values, add these them to the operation's context before validating the updates provided.

+If the update operation is successful, the newly generated default values will also be added to the updated values returned if not already present on the updated values.
 Default **false**

 ## shouldUpdate